skwasjer/IbanNet/CONTRIBUTING.md

 - Only fix/add the functionality in question OR address wide-spread whitespace/style/static code analysis issues, not both.
 - Add or update unit or integration tests for new, fixed or changed functionality.
 - Address a single concern in the least number of changed lines as possible.
+- Update the `./CHANGELOG.md` file under the 'Unreleased' section with a meaningful description of the change.
 - Include documentation in the repo or on our wiki pages.
 - Reference the relevant issue number the PR addresses, if any.
 - Follow code style conventions as per [.editorconfig](./.editorconfig).